Home > Health Library > Smoking in Cancer Care (PDQ®): Supportive care - Health Professional Information [NCI]

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.

-The relationship between tobacco use and cancers of the lung and head and neck has been established for almost 50 years.
+The relationships between tobacco use and cancers of the lung and head and neck have been established for almost 50 years.
 Of the estimated 53,000 cases of head and neck cancer diagnosed each year, 85% are associated with tobacco use.
-The relative attributable risk for morbidity from smoking for lung cancer is more than 90%; it is between 60% and 70% for other smoking-related cancers (larynx, oral cavity, esophagus, bladder, kidney, pancreas, and other urinary cancers).
-Evidence suggests that smoking before age 30 years is a strong risk for colorectal cancer, with the risk appearing after a very long induction period (>35 years) in both men and women.
+The relative attributable risk of morbidity from smoking for lung cancer is more than 90%; it is between 60% and 70% for other smoking-related cancers (larynx, oral cavity, esophagus, bladder, kidney, pancreas, and other urinary cancers).
+Evidence suggests that smoking before age 30 years is a strong risk factor for colorectal cancer, with the risk appearing after a very long induction period (>35 years) in both men and women.

 Smoking contributes to cancer development by causing mutations in tumor suppressor genes and dominant oncogenes and by impairing mucociliary clearance in the lungs and decreasing immunologic response.
 (Refer to the PDQ summary on Lung Cancer Prevention for more information.)

-In a study of advanced head and neck cancer patients receiving radiation therapy, patients who continued to smoke during radiation therapy suffered mucositis for a longer time (23.4 weeks) than did patients who quit at the time of radiation therapy and remained abstinent (13.6 weeks) or patients who remained abstinent for at least a month after treatment (18.3 weeks).
+In a study of patients with advanced head and neck cancer who underwent radiation therapy, patients who continued to smoke during radiation therapy suffered mucositis for a longer time (23.4 weeks) than did patients who quit at the time of radiation therapy and remained abstinent (13.6 weeks) or patients who remained abstinent for at least a month after treatment (18.3 weeks).
 Extended mucositis may be associated with permanent alteration in appearance.
+Studies show that perioperative and long-term complications are considerably higher in patients with head and neck cancer who continue to smoke.
 In one study, patients receiving induction chemotherapy for acute myeloid leukemia who continued to smoke were more likely to experience severe pulmonary infection (26% vs. 18%), although overall survival rates did not differ in adults older than 60 years.
-Following radiation therapy for laryngeal carcinoma, patients who continue to smoke may be less likely to regain satisfactory voice quality.
+After radiation therapy for laryngeal carcinoma, patients who continue to smoke may be less likely to regain satisfactory voice quality.

-Another area of reasonable concern for patients who continue to smoke is the rate of general complications following any type of surgery.
-It is documented that wound healing postsurgery is slowed in smokers because both nicotine and carbon monoxide cause vasoconstriction, inhibition of epithelization, and creation of cellular hypoxia.[8,9] In one study of predictors of complications following resection in lung cancer patients, a history of smoking doubled the likelihood of complications, but smoking at the time of admission for surgery did not.
+Another area of reasonable concern for patients who continue to smoke is the rate of general complications after any type of surgery.
+It is documented that wound healing postsurgery is slowed in smokers because both nicotine and carbon monoxide cause vasoconstriction, inhibition of epithelization, and creation of cellular hypoxia.[9,10] In one study of predictors of complications after resection in lung cancer patients, a history of smoking doubled the likelihood of complications, but smoking at the time of admission for surgery did not.
 However, no detailed information on the time since smoking had ceased was provided.

 One study found decreased response rates and survival rates in patients with head and neck cancer who continued to smoke during treatment.
 Patients who continued to smoke had a significantly lower rate of complete response to radiation therapy (45% vs. 74%) and 2-year survival (39% vs. 66%).
 Recent quitters were more similar to long-term quitters than to continued smokers in survival likelihood at 18 months.